Agrarvolution/com.agrarvolution.autotimecodecorrection/ReadMe.md

 ## Future

 This is considered feature complete.
-There will only be bug fixes if the time allows and or maintenance to make the plugin run on newer Premiere Pro versions again.
+There will only be bug fixes and maintence, since this is just a side project.

+If the plugin breaks on newer Premiere versions it will eventually updated.

 ## Reason